-• IP Rules
+IP Rules

-These determine which traffic is permitted to pass through the NetDefend Firewall as well as determining if the traffic is subject to address translation.
-They are described below.
+IP Rule objects determine which traffic is permitted to pass through the NetDefend Firewall as well as determining if the traffic is subject to address translation.
+The network filter for these rules can be IPv4 or IPv6 addresses (but not both in a single rule).
+They are further described later in this section.